 - farm development opportunities - exploring ideas to support sustainable farm management, and help you make any changes.
 This could involve the creation of a farm development strategy.
 This would include ways to help you achieve short, medium and long term ambitions

 - soil husbandry - considering ideas for improved nutrient and manure management, and improving soil structure

 - habitat management - how to move from a prescriptive scheme to a farmer-led approach

 - animal health and welfare - proposals for improved action-based health planning and biosecurity on farm

 The goal of co-design is not to make final decisions.
 It is an opportunity to learn from your experience and ideas.
 This will help us develop proposals further.

 - a series of one to one discussions.
 Due to coronavirus (COVID-19), the one to one discussions will take place via telephone.
 The planned group workshops have been put on hold

 Find out more at Menter a Busnes, where you will be able to register.
-The survey and registration for one to one discussions will be available until 30 June.
+The survey and registration for one to one discussions and virtual workshops will be available until 30 June.

 We have published a summary of responses to the Sustainable Farming and Our Land Consultation.